Xerbo/LeanHRPT-Decode/README.md

 ## Installation

-Compiled builds for Linux (and soon Windows) are available from the [releases](https://github.com/Xerbo/LeanHRPT-Decode/releases) page.
+Compiled builds for Linux and Windows are available from the [releases](https://github.com/Xerbo/LeanHRPT-Decode/releases) page.

 For those who wish to compile from source you will need `qtbase5-dev`, [`libcorrect`](https://github.com/quiet/libcorrect) and [`muparser`](https://github.com/beltoforion/muparser) installed.
 After that you can compile with: